dj-7khese/phg-tableau-task/README.md

-# phg-tableau-task
+# Pearson Ham Group – Tableau Developer Task
-Tableau assessment solution for Pearson Ham Group
+This repository will contain my solution to the Tableau task provided as part of the second-round interview.